|University of Arkansas at Little Rock|

 Additional Baccalaureate Degrees1,2

 Additional baccalaureate degree(s) may be conferred subject to these provisions:

 - Students must complete at least 30 credit hours in residence, including courses completed previously at UA Little Rock, but excluding transfer credit, credit-by-examination, experiential credit, and repeated courses.

-- A different major must be completed for each additional baccalaureate degree.
-Courses completed within the previous degree(s) that satisfy requirements for additional major(s) may be accepted as satisfying major requirements for additional degree(s), subject to approval by the major department.
+- All program requirements must be completed for each additional baccalaureate degree.
+Courses completed within the previous degree(s) that satisfy requirements for additional program(s) may be accepted as satisfying program requirements for additional degree(s), subject to approval by the program faculty.

-(Academic majors and colleges may specify additional and/or more restrictive requirements.
-There is no second language proficiency requirement for students seeking additional baccalaureate degrees.)
+(Academic majors and colleges may specify additional and/or more restrictive requirements.)

 These provisions apply to baccalaureate degrees:

 - Hours earned as credit by examination are counted as hours toward graduation but are not counted as hours in residence.
 See “Credit by Examination.”